These Apps have all MOI subjects needed pass your board

 A: an Entity or Object considered for Possible Engagement or Other Action.

 A: the Process of Selecting and Prioritizing Targets and Matching the Appropriate Response to them, Considering Operational Requirements and Capabilities.

 38. Q. Para 24 What is an essential part of Targeting?

-A: An Essential Part of Targeting is the Identification of Potential Fratricide Situations and the Necessary Coordination Measures to Positively Manage and Control the Attack of Targets
+A: the Identification of Potential Fratricide Situations and the Necessary Coordination Measures to Positively Manage and Control the Attack of Targets.

 39. Q. Para 24 What is the D3A Fires Methodology?